Teams, tales and tips – a guide to the local game

 Credit must also be given to Leeds owner Andrea Radrizzani, who took control of the club from his capricious compatriot Massimo Cellino, placing his trust in the maverick from Rosario a year later.

-Don Revie was manager of the Leeds United side of the 1960s, a dominant, domineering outfit feared throughout the land.
+Before then, Leeds were associated with two dour Yorkshiremen who steered that club to the very top and sank it to untold depths.
+In the 1960s, manager Don Revie created a dominant, domineering outfit feared throughout the land.
 Leeds-born Peter Ridsdale was the chairman who gambled away this club’s future in the early 2000s, approving big-money transfers and spiralling salaries long before there was the revenue to cover them.

 Thanks to Revie, and the mainly home-grown team he created, Leeds became a worldwide name, a winning brand in all white.
 Because of Ridsdale, Leeds became synonymous with catastrophic ownership and rapid decline.

 Although Leeds has always been a one-club city, this one club hasn’t always been Leeds United.
 The first to play at LUFC’s ground of Elland Road was Leeds City, formed in 1904.

 Like nearby Huddersfield and Bradford, Leeds was first in thrall to rugby.
 As Leeds Steelworks, players from the south Leeds rugby stronghold of Hunslet gave a couple of soccer exhibition games before meeting at the Griffin Hotel in Boar Lane to form a club.

 This club, Leeds City, joined the flagging West Yorkshire League but it soon became clear that soccer would be a hard sell in the country’s fifth-biggest city.
 Agreeing a lease on a ground at Elland Road with then hosts (and rugby club) Holbeck, Leeds City played a series of friendlies and WYL games to build a following.